Public? Private? Parent?

 If you are unfamiliar with a company, a good place to start is the free content on D&B Hoovers.
 Search the company name and the results usually will reveal whether the company is public, private, or a subsidiary of another company - and give its name.

-All companies whose stock is publicly traded in the United States must file financial reports with the SEC.
-Their most current filings will be here.
+All companies with publicly traded stock in the United States must file financial reports with the SEC (Securities and Exchange Commission).
+Their most current filings will be found in EDGAR.

 You can also find some company case studies on Google Scholar.
 Be sure to put the company's name into quotes when searching: "The Gap"